-In 2003 we found that Native American children were 28% less likely to be riding in a car seat.
-Native CARS worked with three Northwest tribes to create community interventions to improve child passenger safety, and saw a 39% percent increase in car seat use.
+In 2009 we found that Native American children were 4.5 times more likely to be riding unrestrained in vehicles.
+Native CARS worked with six Northwest tribes to create community interventions to improve child passenger safety, and saw a 50% percent increase in car seat use.

 How did we do it?
 Inside the Native CARS Atlas, you will find everything we know about improving child passenger safety, along with tons of interactive tools that you can use to create change within your own tribe.
 Our mission is to make sure Native Children Always Ride Safe.

 The loss of life from motor vehicle crashes is devastating, because it claims the life of young people and shatters entire families and communities.
 In the state of Idaho, which is home to the Nez Perce Tribe, an unbelted passenger is killed every five days.read more